roumel00/skeleton/README.md

 3. Add your business entities and endpoints
 4. Style your components
 5. Set up your own Fly.io and Vercel deployments with the required environment variables

+## Prod vs. Dev

+To push to production, link the apps/web to a vercel project and every git push will redeploy on vercel.
+To push the backend, navigate to apps/Api and run `fly deploy` (requres cli set up)

+To start developing, run docker compose down && docker compose up --build to deploy changes to a dev environment.

 ---